Drive-thru COVID-19 testing site opens in Marquette after Spring Break

 MARQUETTE, Mich.
-(WJMN) – In an effort to reduce the spread of COVID-19 the Marquette-Alger Regional Educational Service Agency is planning a COVID-19 drive-thru testing site.
+(WJMN) – In an effort to reduce the spread of Covid-19 the Marquette-Alger Regional Educational Service Agency planned a Covid-19 drive-thru testing site.

 If you’re interested in getting test you can pre-register here.